AdobeDocs/journey-optimizer.en/help/using/datasource/external-data-sources.md

 >
 >**This authentication has two parts.**

-### Definition of the endpoint to be called to generate the access token
+### Definition of the endpoint to be called to generate the access token{#custom-authentication-endpoint}

 * endpoint: URL to use to generate the endpoint
 * method of the HTTP request on the endpoint (GET or POST)